On chain polynomials of geometric lattices: Introduction

 \begin{itemize}[leftmargin=4mm] \item Section \ref{triang} shows that triangular semimodular lattices, which include the well-studied class of perfect matroid designs \cite{Deza}, have real-rooted chain polynomials. \item Section \ref{dowling} establishes the real-rootedness of chain polynomials for Dowling lattices, which generalize the partition lattices of types $A$ and $B$.
 This result extends earlier work by Athanasiadis and Kalampogia-Evangelinou \cite{athanasiadis2022chain}. \item Section \ref{gen-TN-posets} introduces a new construction on posets inspired by the structure of paving lattices (the lattices of flats of paving matroids).
 We prove that posets constructed via this method using $\mathrm{TN}$-posets, introduced by the authors in \cite{branden2024totally}, have real-rooted chain polynomials.
-Notably, this includes paving lattices themselves.
-We also introduce a new family of geometric lattices, called $L$-paving lattices, and show that those derived from rank-uniform geometric lattices $L$ have real-rooted chain polynomials. \item Section \ref{SEE} explores single-element extensions, demonstrating that geometric lattices arising from principal single-element extensions of Boolean lattices, as well as from single truncations of Boolean algebras, have real-rooted chain polynomials.
-These extensions are important in Matroid Theory, since any lattice of flats of a matroid can be constructed via a finite sequence of single-element extensions of a Boolean algebra. \item Section \ref{sec-counterexample} shows that for each $n \geq 3$, there is a geometric lattice of rank $n$ whose $h$-polynomial is not interlaced by the Eulerian polynomial $A_n(t)$.
+Notably, this includes paving lattices themselves. \item Section \ref{SEE} explores single-element extensions, demonstrating that geometric lattices arising from principal single-element extensions of Boolean lattices, as well as from single truncations of Boolean algebras, have real-rooted chain polynomials.
+These extensions are important in Matroid Theory, since any lattice of flats of a matroid can be constructed via a finite sequence of single-element extensions of a Boolean algebra. \item Section \ref{sec-counterexample} shows that for each $n \geq 3$, there is a geometric lattice of rank $n$ whose $h$-polynomial is not interlaced by the Eulerian polynomial $A_n$.
 This disproves \cite[Conjecture 5.1]{athanasiadis2022chain}. \end{itemize}